nrennie/nrennie.rbind.io/content/blog/2023-02-17-making-pretty-pdfs-with-quarto/index.md

 \usepackage{titlesec}
 ```

 Now we can set up the page geometry.
 Here we specify that we want the paper size to be A4, and increase the margin on the right hand side.
-This is because I want to add a coloued bar on the right hand side of the page, and need to make sure the text doesn't overlap into that sidebar.
+This is because I want to add a coloured bar on the right hand side of the page, and need to make sure the text doesn't overlap into that sidebar.

 ```latex
 %% Set page size with a wider right margin